rocky-jaiswal/my_blogs/src/content/blog/2025-10-25-result-monad.md

 If only there was a way to not care about null checks, errors and re-invent the wheel all the time.
 Enter - __Result__!

-Without going into the formal definition of a "Result", consider it as a "wrapper" which internally handles null checks and exceptions so our code looks like -
+Without going into the formal definition of a `Result`, consider it as a "wrapper" which internally handles null checks and exceptions so our code looks like -

     @Service
     class AuthCommand(